cybersamx/go-recipes/concurrency/channel/basics/README.md

   * The value read from a closed channel will be a zero value.
   * Close the sending channel, not the receiving channel as this ensures proper control of channel to prevent race condition and panics (as writing to a closed channel cause a panic and a reading from a closed channel returns zero value).

-## Notes on Concurrency

-See more notes written about Concurrency [here](../../../docs/concurrency.md).

 ## Setup

 1. Run the program.